GUMCAD is the surveillance system for sexually transmitted infections (STIs) in England.

-The Genitourinary Medicine Clinic Activity Dataset (GUMCADv2) is a mandatory reporting system providing data on sexual health services and STI diagnoses from all commissioned Level 3 and Level 2 sexual health services in England.
-It is an electronic, pseudo-anonymised patient-level dataset reported by over 600 services.
+GUMCAD is the mandatory surveillance system for STIs and collects data on all STI tests and diagnoses from all commissioned sexual health services in England.
+It is an electronic, pseudo-anonymised patient-level dataset reported by over 500 services.

-Public Health England (PHE) co-ordinates and manages GUMCADv2 quarterly data collection, processing, storage and analysis on behalf of the Department of Health (DH).
-Data are:
+Public Health England (PHE) co-ordinates and manages quarterly data collection, processing, storage and analysis of GUMCAD data on behalf of the Department of Health and Social Care (DHSC).

 - reported quarterly to service providers and local authority commissioners

 - used for the chlamydia detection rate (1 of only 3 sexual health indicators on DHSC’s Public Health Outcomes Framework)

 All commissioned specialist (level 3) and non-specialist (level 2) sexual health services have a mandatory obligation to complete and return GUMCAD to PHE.
 The guidance documents below provide details on the completion, extraction and transmission of the dataset to the GUMCAD team at PHE.

 Further details on the development of GUMCAD are provided in this article in Eurosurveillance.
 Details on the levels of sexual health service provision are provided in appendix B of the Standards for the Management of STIs (British Association for Sexual Health and HIV/Medical Foundation for HIV and Sexual Health).

 The principles for accessing, storing and sharing GUMCAD data are given in the PHE’s HIV and STI data sharing policy.
 The data are accessible through:

 - STI annual report, infographic, slide set and data tables on the PHE website.
 These present data on diagnoses of STIs and related service provision at national and regional levels.